 ‘Różne Herbaty i Herbata Polska’ (Various Teas and Polish Tea), a publication of ‘Polskie Zioła’ (Polish Herbs) magazine, Warsaw, 1935, photo: National Digital Library POLONA (polona.pl)

-In Polish territories under the Austrian and Prussian rule, tea was brewed in teapots whereas in the Russian partition, following the Russian tradition brought from Moscow, the samovar was the main player.
-Jan Biegański, in his brochure published before WWII and entitled Różne Herbaty i Herbata Polska (Various Teas and Polish Tea), notes:
+In Polish territories under Austrian and Prussian rule, tea was brewed in teapots, whereas in the Russian partition, following the Russian tradition brought from Moscow, the samovar was the main player.
+Jan Biegański, in his pre-WWII brochure entitled Różne Herbaty i Herbata Polska (Various Teas and Polish Tea), noted:

 A Foreigner's Guide to Polish Folk Dances

-In Polish households in the Russian partition, the samovar was in general use and it became an indispensable device in every well-to-do household.
-Brought into a room and placed hot on the table, the samovar exuded some kind of charm and evoked a blissful mood in guests and hosts.
-The hostess would pour tea with a degree of solemnity and hand cups of tea to the guests; their faces would brighten and the entire company livened up.
+In Polish households in the Russian partition, the samovar was in general use, and it became an indispensable device in every well-to-do household.
+Brought into a room and placed hot on the table, the samovar exuded a kind of charm and evoked a blissful mood amongst guests and hosts.
+The hostess would pour tea with a degree of solemnity and hand cups of tea to the guests; their faces would brighten and the entire company would liven up.

 In that part of Poland, tea was imported mostly from China (and so it was called ‘caravan tea’).
 Biegański writes:

 Good quality tea came to Polish lands in the so-called cybiki (special boxes).
 It was transported by land, via the Chinese-Russian customs house […].
 Transported this way, almost all the way through Siberia, tea was delivered to big companies in Moscow which packed it for the needs of trade.